emergingtechstrust/emergingtechstrust/_posts/2019-01-10-interviewing-brad-urani.md

 Me >> <b><i>How excited are you about RubyConfIndia?</i></b>

 <b>Brad >></b> Very excited!
 This is my first trip to India.
-I heard the Indian Ruby community is full of great people, and I can wait to meet everyone.
-I also really like spicy food, so I think I'll enjoy Goa.
+I heard the Indian Ruby community is full of great people, and I can't wait to meet everyone.
+I also really like spicy food, so I think I'll gonna enjoy Goa.

 Me >> <b><i>Do you have any other suggestions for our readers?</i></b>